 (4) At least one of the persons referred to in subsection (3) is to be a member of the Authority.

-(5) A person authorized under subsection (1)(b), or determined under subsection (3), is to be a member or the chief executive officer of the Authority, or a member of the board of directors or an officer of the Western Australian Land Authority.
+(5) A person authorised under subsection (1)(b), or determined under subsection (3), is to be a member or the chief executive officer of the Authority, or a member of the board of directors or an officer of the Western Australian Land Authority.

 (6) A document purporting to be executed in accordance with this section is to be presumed to be duly executed until the contrary is shown.